Bishoybotros/YalabenaApi/README.md

    git clone https://github.com/Bishoybotros/YalabenaApi.git

 2. **Install Dependencies:** Open the project in Visual Studio, restore NuGet packages, and set up your project.
+   **Packages:**
+1. AutoMapper
+2. BCrypt.Net-Next
+3. FluentValidation
+4. Microsoft.AspNetCore.SignalR
+5. Microsoft.Data.SqlClient
+6. Microsoft.IdentityModel.Tokens
+7. Moq
+8. Newtonsoft.Json
+9. Swashbuckle.AspNetCore
+10. xunit

-3. **Set Up SQL Server:** Ensure that SQL Server is installed and the database is properly configured.
+4. **Set Up SQL Server:** Ensure that SQL Server is installed and the database is properly configured.
 The database schema is available in the Data/ folder.

-4. **Run the Application:** Start the application from Visual Studio, and the API will be up and running, ready to serve your front-end app.
+5. **Run the Application:** Start the application from Visual Studio, and the API will be up and running, ready to serve your front-end app.

 ## 🧑‍💻 How to Use the API
 Authentication: All sensitive routes require a JWT token for secure access.
 Tokens are provided after a successful login.